-I was back in my flat by midday and i’ve remained in a pretty positive mood ever since, all things considered of course.
+I was back in my flat by midday and i’ve remained in a pretty positive mood ever since – all things considered of course.

-The current situation is dreadful, there is no two ways about it.
+The current situation is dreadful, there are no two ways about it.
 However, I do feel that I have the right ideas of how to go about making it slightly easier for myself, which will just involve doing things a little differently, as we have all had to do throughout the year and as i’m sure we will have to into the first few months of 2021.

 None of us know how this new strain of coronavirus will play out and how long it will be before something like a normal version of the planet is restored.
-But all we can do is take everyday as it comes and count our blessings and we’ll be there soon enough.
+But all we can do is take every day as it comes and count our blessings and we’ll be there soon enough.